 Kuala Lumpur International Airport (KLIA) is Malaysia’s primary international aviation gateway, greeting 52 million annual passengers.
-Terminals have the usual set of cafes, restaurants, WiFi and retail outlets.
+Terminals have the usual set of cafes, restaurants, WiFi, and retail outlets.
 KLIA is situated in Sepang.
-So transport to the central Kuala Lumpur features a bundle of public transportation options.
+So transport to central Kuala Lumpur features a bundle of public transportation options.
 KUALA LUMPUR INTERNATIONAL AIRPORT MAP

 Before you fly, check the luggage policy for your airline and confirm your flight 24 hours in advance.
 Make a copy of your passport/flight itinerary/hotel reservations and leave it with someone at home.
 Pack headache and other medicines in your hand luggage.

 KLIA Express train service is the most convenient way to travel to and from KLIA.
 The journey takes only 30 minutes from KLIA to KL Sentral Station (Downtown), operating at 15-minute intervals during peak hours and 20 minutes during off-peak hours.
 Catch this train at Level 1.
 A one-way trip will cost RM35, double that for a round-trip ticket.

 KL Sentral Station is the largest railway station in Southeast Asia.
-As an intermodal Transportation Center connecting Metrorail, taxis, buses and Uber, KL Sentral makes traveling to and around the city easy.
-Serving 100,000 daily passengers in a very large station surrounded by a mixed-use development of offices, luxury hotels, residential towers, retail and restaurants, it is popular for people-watching.
+As an intermodal Transportation Center connecting Metrorail, taxis, buses, and Uber, KL Sentral makes traveling to and around the city easy.
+Serving 100,000 daily passengers in a very large station surrounded by a mixed-use development of offices, luxury hotels, residential towers, retail, and restaurants, it is popular for people-watching.

 Kuala Lumpur has intercity passenger rail service by Keretapi Tanah Melayu (KTM) Intercity rail network.
-Part of the Trans-Asian Railway, the line links Singapore to Kuala Lumpur, Ipoh and Butterworth and connects with Thai Railways at Padang Besar and ends at Hat Yai in southern Thailand and north to Bangkok.
+Part of the Trans-Asian Railway, the line links Singapore to Kuala Lumpur, Ipoh, and Butterworth and connects with Thai Railways at Padang Besar, and ends at Hat Yai in southern Thailand and north to Bangkok.

-Like American cities, Rapid KL employs stored value tickets issued on magnetic stripe cards.
+Rapid KL employs stored value tickets issued on magnetic stripe cards.
 Tickets can be purchased either from ticket vending machines or at station counters found at all stations.
 Card reader turnstiles are at every station.
 Rail fares range from RM 0.70 to RM 5.10, depending on the distance.

-Kuala Lumpur is safer than American metro areas of similar 7 million population.
+Kuala Lumpur is safer than similar American metro areas with a 7 million population.
 A single person can go anywhere on the system.
 But at night, there are a few dicey stations for women, so ask your hotel concierge and plan ahead.